sjinno/shipu/README.md

    git clone https://github.com/sjinno/shipu.git
    ```

-   After that, simply go copy the url of your favorite recipe from クックパッド and run
+   After that, simply go copy the recipe ID of your favorite recipe from クックパッド and run

    ```
-   pipenv run python minimize.py your-fav-reciepe-url
+   pipenv run python minimize.py your-fav-reciepe-id
    ```

 2. If you do not have `pipenv` installed, then you can use `virtualenv`.